renode/renode-docs/source/advanced/time_framework.md

 When any of the members of *time domain* pauses its execution, it will effectively block *virtual time* from passing.
 As a result, all other members will execute to the nearest *synchronization phase* and wait for the paused member to continue.

-Sometimes it is convinient to have a member in the *domain* that is disabled, but does not block others - e.g., a CPU that is not clocked in multi-CPU architectures.
+Sometimes it is convenient to have a member in the *domain* that is disabled, but does not block others - e.g., a CPU that is not clocked in multi-CPU architectures.
 The *CPU* class provides the `IsHalted` property that allows to achieve this goal.